-Review of this information should allow Avista and the Tribe to estimate the compositions and extents of different habitat types present.
-This information will assist Tribal and Avista staff in prioritizing properties for acquisition, aid in the development of management plans, and an estimate of potential habitat credits pursuant to section 8 of this Plan.
+Reviewing this information allows Avista and the Tribe to estimate the compositions and extents of different habitat types present.
+This information also assists Tribal and Avista staff in prioritizing properties for acquisition, aid in the development of management plans, and an estimate of potential habitat credits pursuant to section 8 of this Plan.

-5.3 Identification of liabilities
+6.3 Identification of Liabilities

-The first stage of this effort will include a letter of intent, or other agreed upon method, which defines the interest of parties to the transaction.
+The initial effort includes a letter of intent, or other agreed upon method, which defines the interest of parties to the transaction.
 Once completed, and prior to a Purchase and Sale Agreement, Avista or the Tribe will order a preliminary title report and chain of title to identify conditions or circumstances that could represent a liability to Avista or the Tribe such as: